Anticosti Island: Geography

 Anticosti Island is located in the Gulf of St. Lawrence at the edge of St. Lawrence River estuary.
-At 7943 km2 in size, the island has a length of 222 km and a maximum width of 56 km, its highest peak rises to 306 m.
+At 7,953.55 km2 in size, the island has a length of 222 km and a maximum width of 56 km, its highest peak rises to 306 m.

 It is the 90th largest island in the world and 20th largest island in Canada.
 Anticosti Island is separated on the north from the Côte-Nord region of Quebec (the Labrador Peninsula) by the Jacques Cartier Strait, and on the south from the Gaspé Peninsula by the Honguedo Strait.

 Anticosti Island is larger than Prince Edward Island but sparsely populated (218 people in 2016), with most of the permanent population in the village of Port-Menier on the western tip of the island; this population once consisted chiefly of the keepers of the lighthouses erected by the Canadian government.
 The entire island constitutes one municipality known as L'Île-d'Anticosti.

 Due to more than 400 shipwrecks off its coasts, Anticosti Island is sometimes called the "Cemetery of the Gulf".

 Anticosti Island is part of the eastern St. Lawrence lowlands.
 It is 222 km long and has a maximum breadth of 56 km — 1 1/2 times as large as the province of Prince Edward Island.
 Its coastline is 520 km long, and is rocky and dangerous, offering little shelter for ships except in Gamache, Ellis, and Fox Bays.
 There are large shoals to the south.

 The largest lake on the island is Lake Wickenden, which feeds the Jupiter River.
 There are numerous rivers on Anticosti, many of which flow through deep gorges and canyons to the north and south shores.

 Topographically, Anticosti Island can be divided into three distinct regions: two lowland areas, rarely exceeding 150 m in elevation, in the eastern and western thirds of the island linked along the coast; and a central highland forming a plateau that rises to just over 300 m.
-This plateau is an unidirectional structure slightly tilted to the south, and is characterized by rolling cuestas.
+This plateau is a unidirectional structure slightly tilted to the south, and is characterized by rolling cuestas.
 The rocks exposed on the island form a continuous sedimentary stratum more than 2000 m thick.
 These are the most complete strata in eastern North America of the Ordovician and Silurian periods.